PEPLINK UNIVERSITY • A WEST NETWORKS TRAINING RESOURCE (352) 316-7701 · SHOP PEPLINK →

 Free training: everything your rate card doesn’t want you to know.

-Five short videos, ~4 minutes each, made for production people — not network engineers.
+five short lessons, ~4 minutes each, made for production people — not network engineers.
 We call this site “101” because we teach first.

 2. Cellular collapses when 50,000 people show up.
 Why is this different?
 A single-SIM hotspot on one public carrier does collapse — that’s the exact failure bonding was built for.
 A Production Kit runs four 5G modems across multiple carriers at once; SpeedFusion moves your traffic packet-by-packet to whichever paths have capacity right now.
 Add Starlink and you have a path that bypasses the towers entirely.
 This architecture is what we’ve run at golf majors and F1 — the worst RF congestion in live events.